openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimize-preprocessing/preprocessing-api-details.rst

 Addressing Particular Input/Output
 ++++++++++++++++++++++++++++++++++

-If the model has only one input, then simple `ov::preprocess::PrePostProcessor::input() <classov_1_1preprocess_1_1PrePostProcessor.html#doxid-classov-1-1preprocess-1-1-pre-post-processor-1a611b930e59cd16176f380d21e755cda1>`__ will get a reference to pre-processing builder for this input (a tensor, the steps, a model):
+If the model has only one input, then simple ``ov::preprocess::PrePostProcessor::input()`` will get a reference to pre-processing builder for this input (a tensor, the steps, a model):

 .. tab-set::